Updated 10:40am March 27, 2021, to include a statement by Council Member Mackenzie Kelly, that was inadvertently left out of the story when published.

-Prince is a senior policy advisor in the office of Mayor Steve Adler and Serreno is an I-Team Project Lead in the City’s Innovation Office, according to city webpages.
-The City’s Public Information Office said in an email, “Serreno was the Project Lead in the Innovation Office until last year until she went on a special assignment for the Deputy City Manager’s Office last year.”
+Prince is a senior policy advisor in the office of Mayor Steve Adler and Sereno is an I-Team Project Lead in the City’s Innovation Office, according to city webpages.
+The City’s Public Information Office said in an email, “Sereno was the Project Lead in the Innovation Office until last year until she went on a special assignment for the Deputy City Manager’s Office last year.”

 The organization was founded by attorney Ashton Cumberbatch Jr., who once served as Austin’s Police Monitor and more recently was a policy advisor to Mayor Steve Adler, according to his résumé published on the McGinnis Lochridge law firm’s website.

 Mayor Steve Adler in leading up to the vote on the consent agenda took a moment to single out the program.
 “I think that Item Number 51, which is a contract with Equidad for the mobile food services, is really needed.
 And I want to thank and commend Ashton Cumberbatch for that organization’s involvement in taking an old, a repurposed Cap Metro bus, to get resources where they’re most needed.
 I think (that) is great.”